abel1502/ep-s1-dl-project/models/v1/README.md

 Pretrained text encoder (`camambert`) without finetuning + some metadata fed into a feedforward classifier with 1 hidden layer.
 Batch size 32.
+3 epochs.

 <s>Somehow fares worse than logistic regression...?
 Heck, its public score is the same as dummy classifier...</s>